high-voltage/wearfinder/README.md

-After entering the Steamid64, press ENTER to list all items, or insert a specific Item ID.
+After entering the Steamid64, press ENTER to list all items, or insert a specific Item ID (useful if a user has multiple items of the same type).

 Notes: